 that His arrows may go swift and far.

 Let your bending in the archer’s hand be for gladness;

 For even as He loves the arrow that flies,

 so He loves also the bow that is stable. ~ Kahlil Gibran

-However the situation is even worse than this, for their is no supreme archer.
+However, the situation is even worse than this, for there is no supreme archer.
 As parents, you are the archer, and your most careful aim will surely miss your mark, which will certainly cause sadness in later years.
-Still, if you have done your best to aim well, you will have hit the target even if not the bull’s-eye.
-In this you should take consolation.
+Still, if you have done your best to aim well, you will have hit the target even if not the bulls-eye.
+In this, you should take consolation.
 You did your best and you did not miss completely.
 And if life as a whole continues to do this it will get closer and closer to the bull’s-eye.
 At least let us hope so.